-None present.
-The book is entirely humorous and fantastical.
+None.
+The book is entirely secular and focuses on imaginative play.

 Your experience helps other parents find the right book.